kaisenlinux/manpages-dev/category/TCP/socat.md

        socat VSOCK-LISTEN:22,reuseaddr,fork TCP:localhost:22

               forwards VSOCK connections from 22 port to the local SSH server.
 Running this in a VM allows you to connect via SSH from the host using VSOCK, as in the example below.

        socat TCP4-LISTEN:22222,reuseaddr,fork VSOCK-CONNECT:33:22

               forwards TCP connections from 22222 port to the guest with CID=33 listening on VSOCK port 22.
 Running this in the host, allows you to connect via SSH running "ssh -p 22222 user@localhost", if the guest runs the example above.

        socat PTY,link=/var/run/ppp,rawer INTERFACE:hdlc0

               circumvents the problem that pppd requires a serial device and thus might not be able to work on a synchronous line that is represented by a network device.  socat creates a PTY to make pppd happy, binds to the network interface hdlc0, and can transfer data between both devices.
-Use pppd on device
+Use pppd on device /var/run/ppp then.
-              /var/run/ppp then.

-       socat -T 1 -d -d TCP-L:10081,reuseaddr,fork,crlf SYSTEM:"echo -e \"\\\"HTTP/1.0 200 OK\\\nDocumentType: text/plain\\\n\\\ndate: \$\(date\)\\\nserver:\$SO‐
+       socat -T 1 -d -d TCP-L:10081,reuseaddr,fork,crlf SYSTEM:"echo -e \"\\\"HTTP/1.0 200 OK\\\nDocumentType: text/plain\\\n\\\ndate: \$\(date\)\\\nserver:\$SOCAT_SOCKADDR:\$SOCAT_SOCK‐
-       CAT_SOCKADDR:\$SOCAT_SOCKPORT\\\nclient: \$SOCAT_PEERADDR:\$SOCAT_PEERPORT\\\n\\\"\"; cat; echo -e \"\\\"\\\n\\\"\""
+       PORT\\\nclient: \$SOCAT_PEERADDR:\$SOCAT_PEERPORT\\\n\\\"\"; cat; echo -e \"\\\"\\\n\\\"\""

               creates a simple HTTP echo server: each HTTP client that connects gets a valid HTTP reply that contains information about the client address and port as it is seen by the server host, the host address (which might vary on multihomed servers), and the original client request.

        socat -d -d UDP4-RECVFROM:9999,so-broadcast,so-timestamp,ip-pktinfo,ip-recverr,ip-recvopts,ip-recvtos,ip-recvttl!!- SYSTEM:’export; sleep 1’ |grep SOCAT

               waits for an incoming UDP packet on port 9999 and prints the environment variables provided by socat.
-On BSD based systems you have to replace ip-pkt‐ info with ip-recvdstaddr,ip-recvif.
+On BSD based systems you have to replace ip-pktinfo with ip-recvd‐ staddr,ip-recvif.
 Especially interesting is SOCAT_IP_DSTADDR: it contains the target address of the packet which may be a unicast, multicast, or broadcast address.

-       echo -e "M-SEARCH * HTTP/1.1\nHOST: 239.255.255.250:1900\nMAN: \"ssdp:discover\"\nMX: 4\nST: \"ssdp:all\"\n" |./socat - UDP-DATA‐
+       echo -e "M-SEARCH * HTTP/1.1\nHOST: 239.255.255.250:1900\nMAN: \"ssdp:discover\"\nMX: 4\nST: \"ssdp:all\"\n" |./socat - UDP-DATAGRAM:239.255.255.250:1900,crlf
-       GRAM:239.255.255.250:1900,crlf

               sends an SSDP (Simple Service Discovery Protocol) query to the local network and collects and outputs the answers received.

 DIAGNOSTICS
        Socat uses a logging mechanism that allows filtering messages by severity.
-The severities provided are more or less compatible to the appropriate syslog pri‐ ority.
+The severities provided are more or less compatible to the appropriate syslog priority.
 With one or up to four occurrences of the -d command line option, the lowest priority of messages that are issued can be selected.
-Each message con‐ tains a single uppercase character specifying the messages severity (one of F, E, W, N, I, or D)
+Each message contains a single uppercase character specifying the mes‐ sages severity (one of F, E, W, N, I, or D)

        FATAL: Conditions that require unconditional and immediate program termination.